CatWithPaws/TestTask-Shooter/README.md

 # TestTask

-This is Test Task of
+This is Test Task to make a simple 3D multiplayer shooter